diogoalves12/LDTS-Project/docs/README.md

 ## **2. Features**

 ### **Implemented Features:**
+## Features

+### Implemented Features:
-- **Board generation** with configurable dimensions.
+- **Board Generation**:
+  - Configurable dimensions for a flexible game setup.

+- **Mine Placement Algorithm**:
-- **Random placement** of mines across the board using a specific algorithm:
-  - The [isMinePlaced(int freq)](../src/main/java/minesweeper/model/game/BoardBuilder.java) method uses a Gaussian
-    distribution to probabilistically determine whether a mine is placed, influenced by the freq parameter that modifies the probability.
+  - Random placement of mines using a probabilistic approach: The [isMinePlaced(int freq)](../src/main/java/minesweeper/model/game/BoardBuilder.java) method uses a Gaussian distribution to determine mine placement, with the freq parameter influencing the probability.

+- **Difficulty Levels**:
-- **Difficulty levels**, with adjustable board dimensions and mine count.
+  - Adjustable board dimensions and mine counts to suit different levels of difficulty.

+- **Cell States**:
-- **Cell states:** Hidden, Revealed, Flagged.
+  - Cells can be in one of the following states: Hidden, Revealed, or Flagged.

+- **Mine and Normal Cell Count**:
-- **Ability to count** the number of normal and mine Cells
+  - Counts the normal and mines cells on the board.

-- **Adjacent mine count** calculation for each cell:
+- **Adjacent Mine Count Calculation**:
-  - The [countAdjacentMines()](../src/main/java/minesweeper/model/game/Board.java) method calculates and returns the number of mines surrounding a given position on the game board by iterating over its 8 neighboring cells, ensuring validity.
+  - The [countAdjacentMines()](../src/main/java/minesweeper/model/game/Board.java) method calculates the number of mines surrounding a specific position by
+    Iterating over its 8 neighboring cells, ensuring only valid positions are considered.

-- Logic for **Revealing cells** and chain reactions:
+- **Revealing Cells and Chain Reactions**:
   - The [revealEmptyArea()](../src/main/java/minesweeper/model/game/Board.java) method recursively reveals an empty area on the Minesweeper board starting from a given position, stopping when encountering cells with adjacent mines, already revealed cells, or board boundaries.

+- **Flagging Mechanism**:
-- Ability to **flag/unflag** suspicious cells.
+  - Ability to flag or unflag suspicious cells.

-- A **Timer** to track the game's duration.
+- **Game Timer**:
+  - Tracks the duration of each game.

+- **Game States**:
-- **Game states:** Menu, Help Page, Victory, Defeat and Game.
+  - Includes the following states: Menu, Help Page, Victory, Defeat, and Game.

+- **Rendering**:
-- Rendering methods for the elements (**board**, **cells**, **clock**, and **cursor**) and states of the game.
+  - Rendering methods for the elements (board, cells, clock, and cursor) and states of the game.

 ### **Features to be Implement**